aaronbieber/blog/content/posts/reverse-centaur-salads/index.md

 {{< dots >}}

 First, let's get square on the terminology.
-I'll directly quote Cory Doctorow here because he's my favorite activist sci-fi writer to cite:
+I'll directly quote Cory Doctorow here because he's my favorite prolific, activist sci-fi writer to cite:

 > In automation theory, a "centaur" is someone who is assisted by some
 > automation system (they are a fragile human head being assisted by a tireless